KhoaNguyen01004/QuanLyBanHang/README.md

-# Shop Management Webapp
+# Shop Management Web Application

-**Shop Management Webapp** is a FastAPI-based e-commerce backend system designed to manage shop items, shopping carts, and users.
+**Shop Management Web Application** is a full-stack web application built with FastAPI, providing both a RESTful API and a user-friendly web interface for managing shop items, shopping carts, and users.
 It uses Supabase for PostgreSQL database hosting and is ready for deployment on Railway Cloudflare.

 ---